Bank of England's Carney says rate hike timing is still a question

 "I do think that the real equilibrium interest rate in the United Kingdom has turned positive and as some of the headwinds ... reduce.
 It will in most likelihood continue to rise," he said.

-But Carney also said productivity was more likely to exceed than undershoot the Bank's latest forecasts, reducing the pressure on inflation, a view shared by relatively dovish Monetary Policy Committee member Gertjan Vlieghe.
+But Carney also said productivity was more likely to exceed than undershoot the BoE's latest forecasts, reducing the pressure on inflation, a view shared by relatively dovish Monetary Policy Committee member Gertjan Vlieghe.

-Sterling fell earlier on Tuesday after the Bank's chief economist Andy Haldane said he saw more downside risks to growth and inflation than reflected in the Bank's latest economic outlook, and he reiterated his view that the Bank's next move might be a rate cut.
+Sterling fell earlier on Tuesday after the BoE's chief economist Andy Haldane said he saw more downside risks to growth and inflation than reflected in the Bank's latest economic outlook, and he reiterated his view that the BoE's next move might be a rate cut.

 "I see the balance of risks around UK GDP growth and inflation as skewed materially to the downside, more so than embodied in the November 2015 Inflation Report," Haldane said in an annual statement to parliament's Treasury Committee.